-Great advice for home office businesses from a recent article in Forbes.com (check out that crazy advertisement it flashes before actually seeing the article!).
+Great advice for home office businesses looking for a tax break from a recent article in Forbes.com (check out that crazy advertisement it flashes before actually seeing the article!).
 Thanks to Rich from the archives of the Business Opportunities Weblog:

 Alterations to the tax code in 1999 made it easier to qualify for home-office tax deductions.
 For instance, engineering and construction types who spend lots of time in the field, but do most of their administrative work at home, can still qualify for certain deductions.